VolobuievKostiantyn/Ideas/README.md

 - My Android app - create your own Android app (like own site, youtube channel, etc)

+- Eco friendly app.
+Calculate your waste impact.
+How many trees you should plant

 - A shop of unique, one-of-a-kind food and baked goods.
 Each dish is unique.

 - Service to show any amount of anything, for example show me 1 billion of cars/elephants/whatever